-29 Mediation
+Mediation

-Has the practice of voluntary participation in professionally organised mediation gained acceptance and, if so, how prevalent is the practice and where do the mediators come from?
+29 Has the practice of voluntary participation in professionally organised mediation gained acceptance and, if so, how prevalent is the practice and where are the mediators coming from?
 If not, why not?

-Mediation is a widely used method for resolving construction disputes in New Zealand.
-Mediation is usually attempted in the course of litigation or arbitration and when the dispute has reached a sufficiently mature stage.
+Mediation is a widely used method for resolving construction disputes.
+It is usually attempted in the course of litigation or arbitration and when the dispute has reached a sufficiently mature stage.